paskal/bitrix.infra/Readme.md

 ## Certificate renewal

-At this moment DNS verification of wildcard certificate is not yet set up.
+At this moment, DNS verification of a wildcard certificate is not yet set up.
 To renew the certificate, run the following command and follow the interactive prompt:

 ```shell